OtherRealms/Shot-Manager-Guide/index.rst

 Launch B-Renderon with shots pre-loaded.
 Temporary job files are created in the temp folder.
 These files are used to access individual shots from the project render file.
 The render file is created in the same directory as the source .blend file with the suffix '_renderfile'.
 Requires B-renderon v3 or above.
 The executable path for B-renderon must first be entered in Blender Preferences -> add-ons -> Shot Manager settings

 **Queue Name** , Open B-Renderon with shots associated with a given queue.
-**Add to existing queue** , Append the shots to the given queue if mathing name, otherwise clear all shots and overwrite the queue.
+**Add to existing queue** , Append the shots to the given queue if matching name, otherwise clear all shots and overwrite the queue.
 **Force Cycles Device** ,to ensure the correct CPU/GPU configuration is applied to renders, assuming the submission machine is or is identical to the render machine.

 Export Files